Blazar

 We have already discovered two exciting potential counterparts to these - a TDE (see Robert) and a quite mysterious flare in a Narrow-Line Seyfert Galaxy – stay tuned!
 I am also focusing on the integration of neutrino and optical candidate correlation schemes into the AMPEL framework, have developed a forced photometry framework for quick retrieval via Slack and work on the ZTF Supernova Ia Sample with the Cosmology Group at Humboldt.

-Jannis Necker (PhD Student)
+Jannis Necker (PhD Student), based at DESY

 Jannis